Skip to main content

 4. Check Return Results:

-• Normal Status: All endstops should show OPEN (not triggered)
+• Normal Status: All endstops should show as OPEN (not triggered).

-• ⚠️ Abnormal Status: If TRIGGERED is displayed, it means the endstop is triggered.
+• ⚠️ Abnormal Status: If it shows TRIGGERED, it means the endstop is triggered.

 • Note: If an abnormality is found, do not modify the configuration; proceed to Step 2 for verification.